Dayron Pérez: Managerial career

-Shortly after retiring, Pérez returned to former club Atlético Huila, being named assistant manager Oswaldo Duran and later manager of their youth sides.
+Shortly after retiring, Pérez returned to former club Atlético Huila, being named assistant manager for Oswaldo Duran and later manager of their youth sides.
 On 10 September 2018, he was named interim manager after Néstor Craviotto was sacked.

 Pérez returned to his former role after the appointment of Luis Fernando Herrera in March 2019, but was again named interim in October after Jorge Luis Bernal was dismissed.
 He then returned to his previous role for the 2020 campaign, after the appointment of Flavio Robatto.

 On 30 September 2020, Pérez was definitely appointed manager in the place of Robatto who resigned a few days later.
+He remained as manager after the team's promotion to Categoría Primera A but resigned on 17 August 2021.

+On 18 July 2022, Pérez was appointed as manager of Panamanian side Atlético Chiriquí, managing them for 32 matches until his departure on 30 June 2023.
+Nearly three months later he returned to Colombia, being named as manager of Envigado.
+He left Envigado on a mutual agreement on 1 April 2024.

+On 16 September 2024, Pérez was appointed as manager of Categoría Primera A club Patriotas.
+He left on 8 December after the club's relegation, and moved abroad on 17 March of the following year, being presented at Venezuelan side Yaracuyanos.
+On 23 July 2025, Pérez left Yaracuyanos and returned to Colombia, after being appointed as manager of Categoría Primera B club Barranquilla.